-Built Environs constructed 16 rail stations, including one at the Gold Coast University Hospital as well as an electric tram depot.
-The construction process for the light rail involved the relocation of underground services such as gas, water and telecommunications where they conflicted with the new light rail infrastructure.
-Roads were then levelled and widened as required, stations were built, a concrete pad was laid alongside the tracks and the overhead wires were installed.
+This project was a joint venture with McConnell Dowell, and part of the GoldlinQ consortium, a public private partnership (PPP) with the Queensland Government.
+Built Environs constructed 16 rail stations, including one at the Gold Coast University Hospital, as well as an electric tram depot.
+The construction process required the relocation of underground services such as gas, water and telecommunications, the levelling and widening of roads, building of stations and laying of a concrete pad alongside the tracks, and the installation of the overhead wires.

 The light rail system was created in preparation for the 2018 Commonwealth Games, to provide a fully integrated public transport system for the Gold Coast.

 - 16 rail stations